 Like StockXchange, this is another fee free site.
 Again, follow the guidelines and respect the photographers’ rights.

 iStock is usually my first choice for images for my clients.
 Using a prepurchase credit system, these images range anywhere from one or two credits to five or ten.
 Some run more if they’re detailed and/or high resolution, or are illustrations.
 You prepurchase blocks of credit, which works out to about a $1.50 a credit.
 Less if you buy larger quantities.
 Again, there are some usage guidelines, similar to StockXchange.

 If you want your one sheet to promote a book series, consider creating a two-sided one sheet.
 You can use your series title as your main header, then treat your book titles like subheads, even using a smaller version of the same font you used for the main header.
 Include a brief description of each book to go with the titles and put your bio on the back.
 This will keep your page looking uncluttered and easy to read.

 Simplicity is always a good rule of thumb.
 Find an image you like best and use it to set off your story title and synopsis.
 Make sure your bio picture is fairly current and as professional looking as possible.
 Try not to crop yourself out of a last year’s blurry family photo.
 Use colors sparingly, especially if you’re using color photography.
 A busy page will deflect, not invite.

 Keep it clean, keep it organized, keep it simple, and keep it professional.
 Remember, this is your chance to start off with a great first impression of your professionalism and your story.

-Click HERE to look at one-sheet’s on my website.
+You can check out my website for some samples of one-sheets.
 And feel free to leave any questions.
-Next week we’ll take a look at business cards and continuity in your materials.
-Hope to see you next week!
+Tomorrow we’ll take a look at business cards and continuity in your materials.
+See you tomorrow!